 Our Business course is designed to give students a complete overview of doing business in the Massage Therapy industry.
 Students will leave this course with the business tools necessary to begin a lucrative career in this high-demand industry.
 The Ethics portion of this class teaches industry standard professional conduct guidelines as regulated by governing bodies.

 This part of our program serves as a general review and offers preparation skills for taking the national Massage & Bodywork Licensing Examination (MBLEx) required for licensing in the state of New Mexico.

-This portion of the program offers students practical experience in a clinical setting.
+This portion of the massage school program offers students practical experience in a clinical setting.
 Once a student has progressed to this portion of the program they are fully prepared to utilize their newly acquired skills in offering Therapeutic Massage for the general public.
 All student massages are provided under the supervision of a Licensed Massage Therapy Instructor.
 This work is to better prepare you for a thriving career in massage.